How to Become an Influencer

 Not really.
 However, your influencer status in terms of traffic and followers could impact how much you make from these ads.
 More traffic, more views, and more clicks equal more advertising commission revenues.

-Do You Need to Be a Blogger to be an Influencer?
-Or What We Can Learn from Kim Kardashian
+Do You Need to Be a Blogger to Be an Influencer?

 While the model for blogging to make money has largely been centered on blog posts over the years, today's influencer earning model does not mean that blog posting is the only content that can be used.